-8. Criminal Offences
+8. Criminal offences

 8.1 The Gangmasters (Licensing) Act 2004 includes a number of criminal offences.
-The GLAA enforces these criminal offences on behalf of the Department for Environment, Food and Rural Affairs (in Great Britain) and the Department of Agriculture and Rural Development (in Northern Ireland).
+The GLAA enforces these criminal offences on behalf of the Home Office (in Great Britain) and the Department of Agriculture and Rural Development (in Northern Ireland).

-Section 12(1) Offence: Acting as a Gangmaster without a Licence
+Section 12(1) Offence: Acting as a gangmaster without a licence